iDataist/Operationalize-Machine-Learning/README.md

 ## Future Improvements
 - Implement data lineage tracking
 - Implement a CI/CD pipeline that automatically updates the deployed model with updated data
-- Implement a testing suit
+- Implement a testing suite